PrometheusEC/txMakeUI/README.txt

 -set variable value: C:\Program Files\Pixar\RenderManProServer-26.0\
 -click okay on all the windows

+try running again txmake command on terminal

 !!!!
 IMPORTANT !!!! the variable value might change with renderman version and with where was it installed.
 =================================================================================================

-try running again the txmake command on terminal
+Instructions:
+-Select Folder or File with the buttons
+-clic Tx Make
+-Get your image

+Limitations:
+-Can't create new folder yet other than the /tex/ one -Hasn't been tested on Linux or Mac